hidenori-shinohara/hidenori-shinohara.github.io/_posts/algebraic_topology/chapter1/section3/2019-10-09-covering-space-pull-back-ex-16.md

 * Separate the various parts of the hypothesis.
     * Covering maps are probably used to find a bunch of copies of $U$.
 * Find the connection between the hypothesis and the conclusion.
+    * The problem sorta makes sense because we are thinking of doing something like $p = q^{-1} \circ (q \circ p)$, which is a covering map.
+      Of course, it's not that simple because $q$ may not be bijective, and even if that's true, the composition of two covering maps may not be a covering map.
 * Look at the conclusion!
 And try to think of a familiar theorem having the same or a similar conclusion.
 * Keep only a part of the hypothesis, drop the other part; is the conclusion still valid?
 * Could you derive something useful from the hypothesis?